AnujaK/restfiddle/README.md

 ##### How to Collaborate?

-We are in the process of implementing access-control module which will give you the option to share workspace/project with others in which the whole team can work on a shared workspace.
+Adding collaborators to work on a shared workspace is just a click away.

 ##### Cloud support?